modern-influence-of-ancient-warriors

 The Legacy of Zhou Military Organization

 Perhaps the most lasting legacy of the Zhou military system was the concept of the centralized state with a monopoly on legitimate armed force.
 The Warring States competition, which grew out of Zhou feudalism, ultimately produced the unified imperial bureaucracy that would characterize Chinese government for two millennia.
 The military institutions of the Qin and Han dynasties directly inherited Zhou organizational principles, adapting them to larger scales and more complex administrative systems.
-Even after the fall of the Zhou, military reformers throughout Chinese history looked back to the Zhou period as a golden age of military thought and practice.
+Even after the fall of the Zhou, military reformers throughout Chinese history looked back to the Zhou period as a golden age of military thought and practice, seeking inspiration for solving contemporary security challenges.

 Conclusion